Consolidated B-32 Dominator: Design and development

-On 17 March 1943, the initial contract was signed for 300 B-32-CFs but development problems continued.
+On 17 March 1943, the initial contract was signed for 300 B-32-CFs, but development problems continued.
 On 10 May 1943, the first XB-32 crashed on takeoff after making a total of 30 flights before the second XB-32, s/n 41-142, finally flew on 2 July 1943.
 This aircraft had a traditional stepped cockpit canopy.
 Upon examination and testing, the USAAF recommended a large number of changes that included more conventional gun stations.

-The pressurization system had problems which were never solved and so the role of the aircraft was changed to operating at low to medium altitude.
+The pressurization system had problems that were never solved, so the role of the aircraft was changed to operating at low to medium altitude.
 This decision meant that the pressurization system was easily eliminated from production aircraft.
-Problems with the remote-controlled gun turrets were never solved and the armament on production aircraft was changed to 10 .50 caliber machine guns in manually operated turrets: Sperry A-17 turrets in the nose and tail, two Martin A-3F-A dorsal turrets, and one Sperry A-13-A ball turret.
+Problems with the remote-controlled gun turrets were never solved, and the armament on production aircraft was changed to ten .50-caliber machine guns in manually operated turrets: Sperry A-17 turrets in the nose and tail, two Martin A-3F-A dorsal turrets, and one Sperry A-13-A ball turret.
 The bomb load was increased by 4000 lb to 20000 lb.

 The second XB-32 continued to have stability problems.
-In an attempt to resolve this a B-29 style tail was fitted to the aircraft after its 25th flight but this did not resolve the problem and a Consolidated-designed 19.5 ft vertical tail was added and first flown on the third XB-32, s/n 41-18336 on 3 November 1943.
+In an attempt to resolve this, a B-29-style tail was fitted to the aircraft after its 25th flight, but this did not resolve the problem and a Consolidated-designed 19.5 ft vertical tail was added and first flown on the third XB-32, s/n 41-18336, on 3 November 1943.
 The first production aircraft was fitted with a B-29 vertical tail until the new Consolidated tail was available for installation.

-By 1944 testing of the three prototypes permitted the AAF to place orders for over 1,500 B-32s.
+By 1944, testing of the three prototypes permitted the AAF to place orders for over 1,500 B-32s.
 The first production aircraft was delivered on 19 September 1944, by which time the B-29 was in combat in China.
 The first B-32 crashed on the same day it was delivered when the nose wheel collapsed on landing.
 Beginning on 27 January 1945, 40 B-32A-5, -10 and -15 aircraft were delivered as unarmed TB-32-CF crew trainers.

-Originally, the Army Air Forces intended the B-32 as a "fallback" design to be used only if the B-29 program fell significantly behind in its development schedule.
-As development of the B-32 became seriously delayed this plan became unnecessary due to the success of the B-29.
+Originally, the AAF intended the B-32 as a "fallback" design to be used only if the B-29 program fell significantly behind in its development schedule.
+As development of the B-32 became seriously delayed, this plan became unnecessary due to the success of the B-29.
 Initial plans to use the B-32 to supplement the B-29 in re-equipping B-17 and B-24 groups before redeployment of the Eighth and Fifteenth Air Forces to the Pacific were stymied when only five production models had been delivered by the end of 1944, by which time B-29 operations were underway in the Twentieth Air Force.